cdapio/cdap/docs/developer-guide/source/operations.rst

 .. image:: doc-assets/_images/dashboard/dashboard_20_metrics_explorer3.png
    :width: 200px

-As with other Dashboard real-time graphs, you specify the sampling rate through a pop-down menu in the upper-right.
+As with other Dashboard realtime graphs, you specify the sampling rate through a pop-down menu in the upper-right.
 You can *Pause* the sampling to prevent excessive load on the Reactor.

 If you move your mouse over the graph, you will get detailed information about the statistics presented: